tommie-04/MoodLight/README.md

 | Surprise | Green     |
 | Neutral (also covers sad/fear) | Clear/White |

+## Environment Awareness
+In addition to emotion detection, MoodLight monitors ambient light using a photoresistor (5528) wired as a voltage divider into pin A0.
+If the room becomes too dark, the white LED blinks as a gentle reminder to turn on the lights — this takes priority over the emotion display to protect the user's eyes during long study sessions.

 ## Hardware
 - Adafruit Metro M0 Express
-- 5 LEDs (yellow / blue / red / green / clear) + resistor(330-ohm)
-- Breadboard, jumper wires

-## Hardware
-- Adafruit Metro M0 Express
-- 5 LEDs (yellow / blue / red / green / clear) + resistor
+- 5 LEDs (yellow / blue / red / green / clear) + 330-ohm resistor
+- Photoresistor (5528) + 10K-ohm resistor (voltage divider into A0)
 - Breadboard, jumper wires

 ![MoodLight wiring](images/wiring_setup.jpg)